piotr-tomasz/tools/README.md

-The tools repository contain one application currently, but another one is under preparation.
+The tools repository contains one application, but another one is under preparation.

 Current repository content: